 Do you reduce the count of available staff by 1 person or 0?
 Neither is technically correct, and may impact whether you’re overstaffed or understaffed.
 Depending on whether your contact center focuses more on customer satisfaction or on cost reduction, you should expect 49 or 50 available agents.

 You should also keep in mind that you have both voluntary attrition (initiated by agents) and involuntary attrition (initiated by the contact center).

 Do you have insights into how many agents will be terminated due to the attendance policy or through performance management?

-#3 Not having staff groups set up correctly
+#3 Not separating properly between staff groups

 Forecasting doesn't need to be hard